 Traveling with a disability can be a tiring and somewhat painful ordeal.
 Having developed a chronic illness myself, I have become aware of this fact on a fair few occasions.
 I'm always wondering if an accessible option is going to be available; is that building going to have a lift?
 Will it be a functioning lift?
 Am I going to be able to get in and out of that car, bus or tram easily?
 I think that is part of why I love going on cruises so much.

-Cruising gives me options.
+Taking cruises gives me options.
 If my energy levels drop or I have had a particularly bad night, I can always just take it easy till I get some wind back in my sails.
 When you choose a cruise, you give yourself a chance to minimize some of the concerns that you might have with a different kind of vacation.
 Goodbye stress, hello relaxation.

-A cruise can be a rewarding and enjoyable vacation for travelers with disabilities, but it's imperative to do your research and planning before setting sail.
+A cruise can be a rewarding and enjoyable vacation for travelers with disabilities, but it's imperative to do your research before setting sail.
 Here are my tips to make the most of your vacation at sea.